Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-tech.md

   When The entry book must have filled

-  Then The system is entered manually
+  Then The system staff enters the data manually